-Pre-booking is a good idea to save on time and hassle.
-All these tours are private tours offered by Viator, the Internet's premier resource for tours in more than 75 countries worldwide.
+All these Agra and Taj Mahal tours from Delhi are private tours offered by Viator, the Internet's premier resource for tours in more than 75 countries worldwide.
 They deliver your tickets online and guarantee the lowest possible prices.
 Customer reviews of each tour are also provided on their website.

 If you have a spare day, a side trip from Delhi to the evocative Taj Mahal is a must!
 Not only is the Taj Mahal India's most recognized monument, it's one of the top historical attractions in India as well.
 Leave early in the morning, and you can be back in Delhi in the evening.
 The duration of this trip is approximately 12 hours.